eebrownl/mastermind/README.md

 1. In your terminal:
     $ git clone https://github.com/eebrownl/mastermind-game

-2. cd into the folder and install project's dependencies
+2. cd into the folder and install project's dependencies:
     $ npm install

-3. Run the project
+3. Run the project:
     $ npm start

 ![](mastermind-win.gif)